 The October 2014 edition of this report adds back the much needed analysis of changes, additions and removals of security headers.
 These are important metrics as it allows us to gain insight into how web site operators are reacting to the changes of their web resources.
 Now that we have a previous report to compare against, we can once again generate these statistics and do a full analysis.
 As… READ MORE

 The March 2014 report is going to be a bit different than those in the past.
 This is primarily due to architectural changes that were made to get more precise data in less time.
 Additionally, a lot of work has been done to automate generation of these reports so they can be released more often.
-Our scan was run on March 5th 2014 using the latest input from the Alexa Top 1 Million.… READ MORE
+Our scan was run on March 5th 2014 using the latest input from the Alexa Top 1 Million.
+Architectural… READ MORE

 As part of our Alexa Top 1 Million Security Headers post series, it is not uncommon to have to go back and re-read specifications to determine which header values are valid.
-While there are numerous sites that detail the various headers and what they do, there isn't a central place that gives developers the information necessary to identify common mis-configurations and methods of testing if… READ MORE
+While there are numerous sites that detail the various headers and what they do, there isn't a central place that gives developers the information necessary to identify common mis-configurations and methods of testing if the… READ MORE

 - Golang's Context Aware HTML Templates